List of Marvel Comics characters: A: Abdul Alhazred

-Abdul Alhazred (Abd-el-Hazred), also going by the aliases The Mad Arab, Death God, and Master, is a supervillain appearing in American comic books published by Marvel Comics.
+Abdul Alhazred (Abd-el-Hazred), also known as The Mad Arab, Death God, and Master, is a supervillain appearing in American comic books published by Marvel Comics.
 He was first adapted into a Marvel character in Marvel's adapted comic of Edgar Rice Burroughs' Tarzan.
 This comic series took place within the Marvel Universe, according to The Official Handbook to the Marvel Universe: Mystic Arcana.

-Alhazred's origins are unknown, but it has been discovered that he was first the leader of a small band of slaves in the desert.
+Alhazred was once the leader of a small band of slaves in the desert.
 Starting to rebel due to his cruel force over the group, the slaves fought the powerful ruler but were defeated.
 However the Arab was wounded, and the group abandoned their leader and left him to die in the middle of the Sahara.
-Soon he stumbled upon a mystic rock, and became trapped inside a tiny dimensional realm in subterranean Earth, where he died, though his soul later blended with another being, a reptilian species in that same realm.
-Later on, his soul escaped from the creature and managed to escape the rock, bonding to a nearby host who gained all of his former traits (not counting his appearance).
+Soon he stumbled upon a mystic rock and became trapped inside another realm, where he died. dimensional realm in subterranean Earth, where he died.
+Alhazred's soul escapes the realm and bonds with an unnamed host body.

-Alhazred soon gained control over a new group of slaves whom he forced to take an entrance through a large but dark cave, and into the dimension – Alhazred had destroyed the rock by throwing it at the back of a cave, which opened a portal to the realm – to gather a valuable crystal found only in the realm.
-One of the slaves grew afraid and ran back out the entrance, and he was slaughtered by Alhazred.
-Tarzan had spotted this, and he ran to fight the menace and avenge the slave, but could not.
-Later that day, Alhazred captured an African princess to serve as a sacrifice into the portal.
-Seeing this, Tarzan gathered up a band of criminals hoping to stop this madness, but they were all captured by the Arab.
-As the group journeyed into the cave, Tarzan and the princess secretly escaped, but the rest of the criminals eagerly accompanied Alhazred.
-When the princess was nowhere to be found when the sacrificial ceremony was held, the group went out looking for the two.
-Alhazred summoned all of his magical traveling abilities, and soon he was able to track down his prey.